 Numerical experiments are conducted in \cite{FKLMS21} to illustrate the benefits of the Nerual RDE approach in the setting of long time series.
 One task considers the EigenWorm dataset from the UEA archive \cite{BBKLL17}.
 This consists of time series of length 17 984 and 6 channels (including time) corresponding to the movement of a roundworm.
 The task is to classify each worm as either wild-type or one of four mutant-type classes.

 The regular sampling allows the choice of $t_i := i$.
-Neural RDEs are run for all depths $N \in \{2,3\}$ and all step sizes in $\{ 2^j : j \in \{1 , \ldots , 10\} \}$.
+Neural RDEs are run for all depths $N \in \{2,3\}$ and all step sizes in $\{ 2^j \mid j \in \{1 , \ldots , 10\} \}$.
 A Neural CDE model and an ODE-RNN model (introduced in \cite{CDR19}) are used for baseline comparison.
-Precise details of hyperparameter selection, optimisers, and other model parameter choices may be found in Appendix C of \cite{FKLMS21}.
+Precise details of hyper-parameter selection, optimisers, and other model parameter choices may be found in Appendix C of \cite{FKLMS21}.

-The experiment is run three times for each model and each hyperparameter combination, with the mean and standard deviation of the accuracy recorded.
+The experiment is run three times for each model and each hyper-parameter combination, with the mean and standard deviation of the accuracy recorded.
 The results are presented in Table \ref{FKLMS21_Table1} below, which is a version of Table 1 in \cite{FKLMS21}.

-For brevity the results are only displayed for a subselection of step sizes considered; the full results can be found in Table 7 in Appendix D of \cite{FKLMS21}.
-Amongst the results included in Table \ref{FKLMS21_Table1} we observe that the best accuracy results are returned by Neural RDE models, and that the accuracy achieved is a noticeable improvement on that resulting from either of ODE-RNN or Neural CDE models.
-This improvement over Neural CDE performance comes at a cost of Neural RDE models being more memory intensive.
-However Neural RDE models remain significantly less memory intensive than the ODE-RNN models.
+For brevity, the results are only displayed for a sub-selection of step sizes considered; the full results can be found in Table 7 in Appendix D of \cite{FKLMS21}.
+Amongst the results included in Table \ref{FKLMS21_Table1} we observe that the best accuracy results are returned by Neural RDE models, and that the accuracy achieved is a noticeable improvement over that resulting from either of ODE-RNN or Neural CDE models.
+This improvement over Neural CDE performance comes at the cost of Neural RDE models being more memory intensive.
+However, Neural RDE models remain significantly less memory intensive than ODE-RNN models.

-In \cite{FKLLO21} Neural CDEs are combined with \emph{Neural Stochastic Differential Equations} (Neural SDEs) (see \cite{RT19,CDLW20,HHMR20}, for example) to show that the classical approach to fitting SDEs can be approached as a special case of (Wasserstein) GANs.
-This direct extension makes no reference to either prespecified statistics or density functions.
-As a consequence, in the infinite data limit \emph{any} SDE may be learnt.
+In \cite{FKLLO21} Neural CDEs are combined with \textit{Neural Stochastic Differential Equations} (Neural SDEs) (see \cite{RT19,CDLW20,HHMR20}, for example) to show that the classical approach to fitting SDEs can be approached as a special case of (Wasserstein) GANs.
+This direct extension makes no reference to pre-specified statistics or density functions.
+As a consequence, in the infinite data limit \textit{any} SDE may be learnt.
 Full details of this approach and several subsequent applications may be found in \cite{FKLLO21}.
 Moreover, the follow-up work \cite{FKLL21} introduces several technical innovations to improve both model performance and training speed for Neural SDEs.